 According to Kauvar, you can use the same acne-fighting exfoliators meant for your face for your ears as well.
 Ingredients such as retinol and salicylic acid will help treat those blackheads and prevent future breakouts.

-Use A Cleanser For Your Ears
+Use a Cleanser For Your Ears

 Don't Extract Yourself

-See A Professional
+See a Professional

 Yes, a trip to a derm or esthetician for a blackhead seems excessive.
 But in this case, it's very necessary.
 Kauvar strongly suggests you see a dermatologist or an esthetician to extract any blackheads lingering in your ears.
 She explains that since the ear cartilage is sensitive, using a comedone extractor (a metal device with a small hole that is firmly pressed against the skin to extract blackheads) is often painful and causes unnecessary trauma.
 Instead, dermatologists use a sterile, pointed scalpel blade to loosen the comedone and then extract the contents by applying pressure with a cotton tip applicator.
 This approach is gentler and minimizes pain and inflammation.